XavierSchiller/Dev-Install-Script/README.md

 ---

 I am not responsible for anything that goes wrong with your system, I have tested this on a Docker container and it was unlikely that there was anything that went wrong.

+## What else will I be adding in the near future?

+- rbenv (ruby)
+- cmake
+- boost

+## Why will I not be supporting Editors.

+There is simply no end to the amount of editors out there.
+Do that yourself.